gravitational/teleport/docs/4.2/gcp_guide.md

 ### Access: Service accounts

-The Authentication server will need to read and write to Firestore for this it'll need to have the correct permission via Server Accounts.
+The Authentication server will need to read and write to Firestore.
+For this it'll need the correct permission via Server Accounts.
 Learn how to [enable and create service accounts for instances](https://cloud.google.com/compute/docs/access/create-enable-service-accounts-for-instances).